 - Serves individuals and businesses

-- Ireland-based, offices also in the UK and Australia
+- UK-based, offices also in the U.S., Canada, Australia, New Zealand, and Japan

 - Multilingual website